PAU-survey/bcnz/README.md

 all_filters = bcnz.model.all_filters()

 would give a Pandas dataframe with all the filter transmission curves.
+Connecting to the PAUdm database can be done using:

+conn = bcnz.connect_db()

 # Acknowledgement
 This project has received funding from the European Union’s Horizon 2020 research